 8.4 Termination for Bankruptcy.
 This Agreement shall be automatically terminated without the need for action by any Party if a Party becomes insolvent, makes any assignment for the benefit of creditors, goes into liquidation or has a receiver or trustee appointed for the benefit of creditors, whether voluntary or otherwise, or seeks the protection of, or has a proceeding instituted against it, under the bankruptcy code, or any similar statute.

 8.5 Effect of Termination; Duties of the Parties Upon Termination.
-Upon any termination or expiration of this Agreement, Producer shall (a) refrain thereafter from representing itself as a Producer of Ethos, (b) immediately cease all use of any Ethos Marks, and (c) return to Ethos the Ethos Materials and all tangible items in Producer’s possession or under its control containing Confidential Information of Ethos.
+Upon any termination or expiration of this Agreement, Producer shall (a) cease any further sales or listings of the Products, (b) refrain thereafter from representing itself as a Producer of Ethos, (c) immediately cease all use of any Ethos Marks, and (d) return to Ethos the Ethos Materials and all tangible items in Producer’s possession or under its control containing Confidential Information of Ethos.
 Upon any termination or expiration of this Agreement, all licenses granted under this Agreement, shall terminate.
-The expiration or termination of this Agreement for any reason, except in accordance with Section 8.2 for a breach by Producer and/or due to any allegation of Producer’s violation of any applicable law or regulation, shall not relieve Ethos of its obligation to pay Producer the Referral Fees that are payable hereunder with respect to Sales Lead Forms that have been accepted by Ethos prior to such expiration or termination of this Agreement.
+The expiration or termination of this Agreement for any reason, except in accordance with Section 8.2 for a breach by Producer and/or due to any allegation of Producer’s violation of any applicable law or regulation, shall not relieve Ethos of its obligation to pay Producer any Referral Fees that are payable hereunder with respect to Sales Leads that have been accepted by Ethos prior to such expiration or termination of this Agreement.
 In the event that Ethos terminates this Agreement in accordance with Section 8.2 due to a breach by Producer, Ethos’ sole and exclusive obligation to Producer shall be to pay Producer the Referral Fees that have accrued up to the date of such breach.

 8.6 Survival.
-The following provisions shall survive any expiration or termination of this Agreement: Sections 1 (Definitions), 3.3 (Ownership), 4.2 (Producer Representations), 4.3 (General Disclaimers), 5 (Confidentiality and Personal Data), 6 (Indemnities), 7 (Limitation of Liability), 8.3 (Termination for Convenience), 8.5 (Effect of Termination; Duties of the Parties Upon Termination), 8.6 (Survival), and 9 (Miscellaneous).
+The following provisions shall survive any expiration or termination of this Agreement: Sections 1 (Definitions), 3.3 (Ownership), 4.2 (Producer Representations, Warranties and Covenants), 4.3 (General Disclaimers), 5 (Confidentiality and Personal Data), 6 (Indemnities and Insurance), 7 (Limitation of Liability), 8.3 (Termination for Convenience), 8.5 (Effect of Termination; Duties of the Parties Upon Termination), 8.6 (Survival), and 9 (Miscellaneous).

 9.2 Assignment.
 Producer shall not assign or transfer this Agreement, in whole or in part, whether by merger, operation of law or otherwise, or delegate any of its obligations hereunder, without the express written consent of Ethos.
 Subject to the foregoing, this Agreement shall be binding upon the successors and permitted assigns of the Parties.
 Any assignment in violation of the foregoing shall constitute a material breach of this Agreement and shall be null and void.